VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  Enlightenment Now - Steven Pinker
 - [ ]  Beyond Good and Evil - Friedrich Nietzsche
 - [ ]  Zen And The Art of Motorcycle - Robert Pising
-- [ ]  Innumeracy: Mathematical Illiteracy and Its Consequences by John Allen Paulos
+- [ ]  Innumeracy: Mathematical Illiteracy and Its Consequences - John Allen Paulos
-- [ ]  The Man Who Knew Infinity: A Life of the Genius Ramanujan by Robert Kanigel
+- [ ]  The Man Who Knew Infinity: A Life of the Genius Ramanujan - Robert Kanigel
-- [ ]  Where Is My Flying Car? by Josh Storrs Hall
+- [ ]  Where Is My Flying Car? - Josh Storrs Hall
-- [ ]  High Output Management by Andy Grove
+- [ ]  High Output Management - Andy Grove
-- [ ]  Only the Paranoid Survive by Andy Grove
+- [ ]  Only the Paranoid Survive - Andy Grove
-- [ ]  The Great CEO Within by Matt Mochary
+- [ ]  The Great CEO Within - Matt Mochary
-- [ ]  How Innovation Works: And Why It Flourishes in Freedom by Matt Ridley
+- [ ]  How Innovation Works: And Why It Flourishes in Freedom - Matt Ridley
-- [ ]  The Sovereign Individual by James Dale Davidson and Lord William Rees-Mogg.
+- [ ]  The Sovereign Individual - James Dale Davidson and Lord William Rees-Mogg.
-- [ ]  Technological Revolutions and Financial Capital by Carlota Perez
+- [ ]  Technological Revolutions and Financial Capital - Carlota Perez
-- [ ]  Indistractable by Nir Eyal
+- [ ]  Indistractable - Nir Eyal
-- [ ]  The Cold Start Problem by Andrew Chen
+- [ ]  The Cold Start Problem - Andrew Chen
-- [ ]  The Gray Lady Winked by Ashley Rindsberg
+- [ ]  The Gray Lady Winked - Ashley Rindsberg
-- [ ]  Merchants of Truth by Jill Abramson
+- [ ]  Merchants of Truth - Jill Abramson
-- [ ]  AI Superpowers by Kai-Fu Lee
+- [ ]  AI Superpowers - Kai-Fu Lee
-- [ ]  Catching Fire by Richard Wrangham
+- [ ]  Catching Fire - Richard Wrangham
-- [ ]  Who We Are and How We Got Here by David Reich
+- [ ]  Who We Are and How We Got Here - David Reich
-- [ ]  Reputation and Power: Organizational Image and Pharmaceutical Regulation at the FDA by Daniel Carpenter
+- [ ]  Reputation and Power: Organizational Image and Pharmaceutical Regulation at the FDA - Daniel Carpenter
-- [ ]  The Truth Machine by Michael Casey & Paul Vigna
+- [ ]  The Truth Machine - Michael Casey & Paul Vigna
-- [ ]  The Internet of Money Volume 1 by Andreas Antonopolous
+- [ ]  The Internet of Money Volume 1 - Andreas Antonopolous
-- [ ]  Seeing Like a State by James C. Scott
+- [ ]  Seeing Like a State - James C. Scott
-- [ ]  From Third World to First by Lee Kuan Yew
+- [ ]  From Third World to First - Lee Kuan Yew
-- [ ]  History Has Begun by Bruno Maçães
+- [ ]  History Has Begun - Bruno Maçães
-- [ ]  The Craft by John Dickie
+- [ ]  The Craft - John Dickie
 - [ ]  Three Felonies A Day: How the Feds Target the Innocent - Harvey Silvergate
 - [ ]  Rules for Radicals - Saul Alinsky
 - [ ]  Principles for Dealing with the Changing Economic Order - Ray Dalio